xiaoyuetang/50.043-project/README.md

 Demo: http://34.219.79.131/

-⚠️⚠️⚠️

-**PLEASE DO NOT TRY THE PROFILE PICTURE UPLOADING FUNCTION becase after we put the s3 key pairs in public, AWS has deleted it without our permission.
-HOWEVER, IT DID WORK PERFECTLY WITH THE KEY BEFORE.**

 **NOTE** You can login as admin by using 👉 username=admin , password=123

 **NOTE** You can login as user by using 👉username=hi , password=cat